UniversalDependencies/docs/_el/feat/ExtPos.md

 expression.
 The possible values are taken from the defined [UPOS tags](/u/pos/index.html) and no other values are allowed (not even at the language-specific level).
 The main motivation for `ExtPos` is that the multiword expression may behave like a part of speech different from the UPOS of the head node;
-however, `ExtPos` is sometimes used even if it is identical to the UPOS of the head node.
+however, `ExtPos` is  used in the case of a fixed construct even if it is identical to the UPOS of the head node.

 `ExtPos` is strongly recommended for fixed functional multiword expressions (the head node has one or more children attached via the [fixed]() relation).
 These should normally lead to `ExtPos` values